Skip to Content

 How Can I Support a Colleague Who Is Experiencing Harassment?

 If a colleague confides in you about experiencing harassment, provide support.
 Listen with empathy, affirm their feelings, and remind them they are not alone.
 Encourage them to document incidents and report harassment to HR or the appropriate authority.
-Do not pressure them to take actions they're uncomfortable with.
+Do not pressure them to take actions they are uncomfortable with.
 Offer to accompany them if they choose to report.
 Knowing they have support can empower your colleague to seek help.

-What are the Penalties for Employers Who Fail to Act on Harassment Allegations?
+What Are the Penalties for Employers Who Fail to Act on Harassment Allegations?

 Employers in New York who ignore harassment allegations may face legal and financial penalties.
 They could be responsible for damages awarded to the victim, including compensation for emotional distress and punitive damages.
 Non-compliant employers might also face fines or closer scrutiny from regulatory agencies.
 Responding to allegations protects victims and lowers an organization’s legal risk.